 \section{Conclusion}

-In this paper a kind of scalar field is embedded in the bulk space-time, called chameleon scalar field. {\bf A brief review on gravity localization has been mentioned, where by taking some gauge as well as transverse-traceless gauge, a wave equation for the purturbation of the metric could be achieved to let us determine whether or not gravity localized on brane.}The junction conditions is acquired.
-The junction condition for component of metric is similar the result of the work of Binetruy $\textit{et al}$, but in contrast to their result, here the components of energy-momentum tensor depend on the scalar field with a exponential term.
+In this paper a kind of scalar field is embedded in the bulk space-time, called the chameleon scalar field. { A brief review on gravity localization has been mentioned, whereby taking some gauge as well as the transverse-traceless gauge, a wave equation for the perturbation of the metric could be achieved to let us determine whether or not gravity localized on the brane.} The junction conditions are acquired.
+The junction condition for the component of the metric is similar to the result of the work of Binetruy $\textit{et al}$, but in contrast to their result, here the components of the energy-momentum tensor depend on the scalar field with an exponential term.
 Considering the generalized Friedmann equation tells us there is an exponential expansion in early times.
-This exponential expansion may have relation with inflation period. { The assumption of interaction between matter and scalar field bring us an effective potential to recover basic equation for explaining inflation.
-It has been shown that in radiation dominant era, the exponential term is omitted from acceleration equation.} Also we have a positive acceleration in late time for universe.
-The equation of motion of scalar field on the brane is similar to the standard model and it displays that the mass of scalar field depends on the local energy density.
-Investigation the validity of generalized second law of thermodynamic for apparent horizon and cosmological event horizon show that the matter on the brane can be phantom or quintessence.
+This exponential expansion may have relation with the inflation period. { The assumption of interaction between matter and the scalar field brings us an effective potential to recover the basic equation for explaining inflation.
+It has been shown that in the radiation dominant era, the exponential term is omitted from the acceleration equation.} Also we have a positive acceleration in late time for the Universe.
+The equation of motion of the scalar field on the brane is similar to the standard model and it displays that the mass of the scalar field depends on the local energy density.
+Investigation of the validity of the generalized second law of thermodynamics for the apparent horizon and cosmological event horizon shows that the matter on the brane can be phantom or quintessence.